 verbal abuse or insults - offensive leaflets and posters, abusive gestures, dumping of rubbish outside homes or through letterboxes, and bullying at school or in the workplace, including calling people names, shouting at them or spreading nasty gossip

 The Crime and Disorder Act 1998 created a number of new racially and religiously aggravated offences.

 The Criminal Justice Act 2003 introduced tougher sentences for offences motivated by hatred of the victim's sexual orientation (this must now be taken into account by the sentencing court as an aggravating factor, in addition to race or religious hate motivation).

 The Home Office site sets out how they plan to tackle hate crime and improve support for victims and much more information can be found here on the Home Office Hate Crime page.
-You can also view the The Cross-Government Action Plan which states what the government are doing about Hate Crime.

 The Lincolnshire Hate Crime Strategy

 This strategy is Lincolnshire's first multi-agency strategy to tackle Hate Crime and hate motivated harassment and incidents in the county.
 It marks the first steps to organisations and communities across Lincolnshire working together to challenge hate crimes and incidents in Lincolnshire.
 Due to the nature of hate incidents no one agency alone is able to deal with them in isolation and therefore partnership working is central to the approach of this strategy.

 Racial and Religious Hatred Act

 This law, which came into effect in 2007, makes it a criminal offence to use threatening words or behaviour with the intention of stirring up hatred against any group of people because of their religious beliefs or their lack of religious beliefs.